Top

 Santa Clara County Child Custody Lawyer

 At Moreno Family Law Firm, we understand that navigating child custody matters can be a challenging and emotional journey for families in Santa Clara County.
-California family law aims to prioritize the best interest of the child while ensuring fair and equitable decisions regarding custody.
+California family law aims to prioritize the best interests of the child while ensuring fair and equitable decisions regarding custody.
 Our team of dedicated child custody attorneys is here to provide you with clarity and guidance during this critical time.

 With over 40 years of experience in family law, Moreno Family Law Firm is uniquely positioned to support families in Santa Clara County.
 Our firm is committed to providing personalized attention and focused legal solutions catered to the complexities of California child custody law.
 We understand that no two families are alike, and each situation requires a tailored approach.